bvelizmera/Reinhardt-s-Raiders-Django-Hackathon/README.md

 ## Home page (Events)

-The Home page focuses mainly on the display of the events, as we mentioned before the events appeared ordered in time.
+The Home page focuses mainly on the display of the events, as mentioned above.
 Each event is enclosed in a black square to differentiate it from the rest of events.
 The main features that can be highlighted are:

 - The name of the event is as well a clickable button for the user.